babyduck09/E-Commerce-Analysis/analysis.md

 ```
 <img src="code_snapshot\repeat_cus_sales_p.png" width="170" />

+- A repeat customer sale percentage of 5.61% is relatively low.
+This metric indicates that only 5.61% of company sales come from repeat customers

 #### 8. What is the average customer rating for products sold on Olist, and how does this impact sales performance, calculate NPS score?
 ```sql